-Party/Aircraft Amounts Paid to the Company for Maintenance, Pilot and Administrative Services (\$) Amounts Paid to the Company for Hangar Rent (\$) Amounts Paid to the Company for Miscellaneous Costs (\$) JBW 346,586 69,708 65,829 M&B Beaver, LLC Owned by Blake W. Nordstrom (President of the Company) and his wife 49,793 3,275 JD Plane, LLC Owned by James F. Nordstrom, Jr. (an Executive Vice President of the Company) and J. Daniel Nordstrom (brother of James F. Nordstrom, Jr.) 36,515 - 2,776 TB Plane, LLC Owned by Sally A. Nordstrom (mother of James F. Nordstrom, Jr.) 54,560 3,276
+Party/Aircraft the Company for Maintenance, Pilot and Administrative Services (\$) Amounts Paid to the Company for Hangar Rent (\$) Amounts Paid to the Company for Miscellaneous Costs (\$) JBW 300,463 64,281 73,489 M&B Beaver, LLC Owned by Blake W. Nordstrom (President of the Company) and his wife 118,787 4,249 JD Plane, LLC Owned by James F. Nordstrom, Jr. (an Executive Vice President of the Company) and J. Daniel Nordstrom (brother of James F. Nordstrom, Jr.) 44,880 4,425 TB Plane, LLC Owned by Sally A. Nordstrom 24 906 2.256 (mother of James F. Nordstrom, Jr.) 24,806 2,356

 Property Sublease.
 The Company leases a parcel of land from King County, Washington at the King County International Airport and operates its flight department from that location.
 The size of the Company's flight department is such that the Company does not require access to or use of the entire parcel, and is able to sublease a portion of the property to Hangar Three LLC ("LLC") without affecting the Company's flight operations.
 LLC is owned by Blake W. Nordstrom, James F. Nordstrom, Jr. and John N. Nordstrom.
 LLC constructed a hangar for storage of the owners' personal aircraft on the subleased property.
 All architectural, project management and construction costs for the hangar, utilities and landscaping improvements were borne by LLC and not by the Company.
-Unless extended, upon expiration or termination of the sublease, the hangar improvements will be surrendered to the Company.
+Upon expiration or termination of the sublease, the hangar improvements will be surrendered to the Company.
 The material terms of the sublease are as follows:

-- The current sublease carries a term through July 2020, with the Company having the right to terminate it at any time upon 90 days' notice to LLC, and payment to LLC of the unamortized portion of the construction cost of the hangar. - LLC pays the Company a monthly base rent and estimated real estate tax in the form of reimbursement to the Company of its pro rata share of ground rent paid by the Company under the primary lease with King County, currently \$9,804 per month. - LLC also pays the Company additional rent in the form of reimbursement to the Company of its pro rata share of maintenance costs of the common areas, currently \$900 per month, plus a monthly management fee of \$135. - LLC paid a one-time security deposit in August 2007 in the amount of \$10,463, plus an additional sum of \$6,069 was paid in August 2009 to increase the security deposit amount to the required two times the current base rent. - In total, LLC paid the Company rent of \$129,709 during the fiscal year ended February 1, 2014.
+- The current sublease carries a term through July 2020, with the Company having the right to terminate it at any time upon 90 days' notice to LLC, and payment to LLC of the unamortized portion of the construction cost of the hangar. - LLC pays the Company a monthly base rent and estimated real estate tax in the form of reimbursement to the Company of its pro rata share of ground rent paid by the Company under the primary lease with King County, currently \$9,808 per month. - LLC also pays the Company additional rent in the form of reimbursement to the Company of its pro rata share of maintenance costs of the common areas, currently \$900 per month, plus a monthly management fee of \$135. - LLC paid a one-time security deposit in August 2007 in the amount of \$10,463, plus an additional sum of \$6,069 was paid in August 2009 to increase the security deposit amount to the required two times the current base rent. - In total, LLC paid the Company rent of \$130,082 during the fiscal year ended January 31, 2015.